Which Starter Kit Do I Get

 To decide which starter kit you require, you need to ask yourself a few questions:

-1. Which cell monitor is best for me - This depends on the battery you have chosen as they are equivalent specification regarding measurements so the choice is about ease of attachment.
-This article should help with the choice https://support.batrium.com/article/75-what-type-of-cell-monitor-should-i-choose Please note that if your battery has a shared loom then it is not a fit for WatchMon4,
+1. Which cell monitor is best for me? - This depends on the battery you have chosen.
+All our cell monitors have equivalent specifications regarding measurements so the choice is really about ease of attachment.
+This article should help with the choice https://support.batrium.com/article/75-what-type-of-cell-monitor-should-i-choose Please note that if your battery has a shared loom then it is should not be used with WatchMon4.

 2. How many cell monitors do I need?